-The San Juan River once supported six-foot long, 100-pound Colorado pikeminnows and five-foot razorback suckers.
+The San Juan River once supported six-foot long, 80-pound Colorado pikeminnows and three-foot razorback suckers.
 Then dam construction, water diversions and non-native species arrived, and these behemoths of the San Juan dwindled to a few half-pints.

 The largest pikeminnow recorded recently was three feet long.